-Kathie has worked in big business, with non-profits, and within the church.
+Kathie has been with Meier Clinics since 2020.
+Previously, she worked in big business, with non-profits, and within the church.
+She traveled to Mexico, Cambodia, and China engaging the needs of children, the marginalized, and the displaced.
 Over the last several decades, her work has been extensively with women and youth as a teacher and mentor.
-She has traveled to Mexico, Cambodia, and China engaging the needs of children, the marginalized, and the displaced.
-She led numerous Bible studies and served as a mentor for over a decade which led her to further her education to gain more effective tools to support others in their healing journey through a relational psychodynamic approach, including strengths from Internal Family Systems (IFS), Emotional Focused Therapy (EFT), and Cognitive Behavioral Therapy (CBT).
+She delights in engaging individuals in their healing journey through a relational psychodynamic approach, including strengths from Internal Family Systems (IFS), Emotional Focused Therapy (EFT), and Cognitive Behavioral Therapy (CBT).

 Special Interests and Services: